canro91/canro91.github.io/_posts/2025-07-03-LifeChangingIdeas.md

 I don't remember much of my philosophy class in high school.

 But I won't forget our teacher's mantra.
-He repeated it all the time.
-"If you don't read, you won't learn anything."
+He repeated it all the time:

+> _"If you don't read, you won't learn anything."_

 Many years later, I stumbled upon him at a mall and told him I still remembered his quote.
-He told me the second part: "If you don't read, you won't have anything to talk about."
+He told me the second part:

+> _"If you don't read, you won't have anything to talk about."_

 I had to wait more than 10 years to learn the full line.

 Read one page or 10 or 15, but read something every day.